 Bay Minette is a somewhat small city located in the state of Alabama.
 With a population of 9,118 people and five constituent neighborhoods, Bay Minette is the 82nd largest community in Alabama.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bay Minette is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Bay Minette is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Bay Minette who work in office and administrative support (11.47%), food service (10.80%), and sales jobs (10.33%).
+Overall, Bay Minette is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Bay Minette who work in office and administrative support (13.10%), food service (10.76%), and sales jobs (10.45%).

 Bay Minette is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Bay Minette are slightly less educated than the national average of 21.84% for the average city or town: 14.76% of adults in Bay Minette have a bachelor's degree or advanced degree
+The percentage of adults in Bay Minette with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.45% of adults in Bay Minette have a bachelor's degree or advanced degree.

-The per capita income in Bay Minette in 2010 was $16,951, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
-This equates to an annual income of $67,804 for a family of four.
+The per capita income in Bay Minette in 2010 was $18,514, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
+This equates to an annual income of $74,056 for a family of four.
+However, Bay Minette contains both very wealthy and poor people as well.

 Bay Minette is an extremely ethnically-diverse city.
 The people who call Bay Minette home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bay Minette residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Bay Minette include Irish, German, Italian, and Scots-Irish.